EthanWeber7/packer-terraform-ansible-example/README.md

 ## Alter the packer file

-- Remove the source source_ami_filter block
-- (video) Add a source_ami like in the video we watched.
 - (video) Log into your AWS account and choose a source AMI to add to this field
 - Add a Variable called playbook_file with a default value of "playbook.yml"
 - Add an Ansible Provisioner by checking the Packer Documentation.